wirebits/BlueStorm/README.md

 - Use a Bluetooth Adapter for better results of the tool.
 - Make sure that Bluetooth Adapter supports `HCI` mode.
 - **TP-Link UB400 USB Bluetooth Adapter** is one of the Bluetooth Adapter.
+- Bluetooth adapter that has `CSR8510 A10` is good.
+- If bluetooth adapter has a long range dBi antenna, then it is very good and most effective for deauth attack.
 - To check Bluetooth Adapter supports HCI mode or not, there are two ways :
   1. Type `lsusb` command after connecting adapter to the system.
      - It show the `(HCI Mode)` at the end of the adapter name means it supports HCI mode.